rgruesbeck/projects/README.md

 ## Web
 ### `multibook`
 Simple app for Jazz lead sheets, loading images from the Archive, and index from IPFS.

-Waiting for more IPFS browser node support to enable hosting/pinning images from browsers.
+Plans for hosting/pinning images from browsers when IPFS browser nodes have more support...

 `React, Archive.org, IPFS`